Earning an Endorsement

 - An endorsement recognizes a student for their subject-matter concentration.

 - An endorsement is a great self-marketing tool!

-- Students who complete endorsement requirements have a professional portfolio of coursework, extension experiences, student professional learning experiences, and projects that can be shared with potential colleges, post-secondary institutions and employers.
+- Students who complete endorsement requirements have a resume worthy experience with a professional portfolio of coursework, extension experiences, student work-based learning experiences, and projects that can be shared with potential colleges, post-secondary institutions and employers.